 Batman Can Breathe in Space: Averted.
 With the exception of Claptrap, players have to watch their oxygen supply in areas that are devoid of atmosphere.
 It ticks down at about 1 point per second, and can only be recharged by using Ozkits or running into oxygenated bubbles and areas of the map.
 Likewise, fire weapons (and possibly some other elementals) only work in oxygenated environments.
 The bandits need O2 as well, and will go running towards these areas if a fight draws out too long or if you headshot their helmets off.

-Combat Sadomasochist: Nisha, and it's reflected in her skills; several of her buffs rely on her giving or receiving damage.
+Combat Sadomasochist: Nisha, and it's reflected in her Law and Order tree, which is focused on getting buffs from giving and receiving damage.

 Comically Missing the Point: A teaser has Handsome Jack reciting his own version of Ozymandias with himself in the place of the title character.
 He's brought up short in confusion by the line "Nothing beside remains," and changes the rest of the poem to a hymn praising his own awesomeness (and handsomeness) because if he'd taken the time to think about the poem's actual theme he wouldn't be Jack.